paulthorpe/WeatherTest-Paulw/README.md

 ### Adding Apis

-There are currently two Apis that can be called the process to add new Apis is as follows, this follows the Strategy pattern
+There are currently two Apis that can be called the process to add new Apis is as follows

 * Create a new class that implements the interface IWeatherStrategy (placed in the WeatherStructures folder)
 * The gatherData implementation can call the its API directly or make use of the ProcessApi class if it is a Web based APIs